3D Virtual Tour of Westminster Abbey Triforium

-Westminster Abbey Virtual Tour
+Company: Westminster Abbey

 We are delighted to have been engaged by Westminster Abbey to create an interactive virtual tour for the Education Department to share the wonders of the Abbey with people across the globe.
 Before we delve into the detail of what it takes to deliver a virtual tour of this magnitude, we’re going to take a look back at the history of the Abbey to help set the scene.